13 Ways to Improve your Marketing Career

 5. Consider generalized and specific marketing paths

 Yet, at some point, too many generalists feels like too many cooks.
-When they start to grow, companies see the value of having a dedicated graphic designer, a content manager, a marketing analyst, a campaign manager, and/or social media manager, to name a few.
+When they start to grow, companies see the value of having a dedicated graphic designer, a content marketer or content manager, a marketing analyst, a campaign manager, and/or social media manager, to name a few.

 Most marketers spend some time as a generalist, and some time as a specialist.
+For instance, they can specialize in social media marketing or search engine marketing.
+You’ll also typically have content marketers.
 Often, generalist skills apply if you’re managing a team or heading up a department.
-Otherwise, special skills can take marketers far.
+Otherwise, special skills can take marketers far into a successful career in any marketing field.

 If you’ve spent some time as a generalist, consider a role that will allow you to focus on a specialty.
 If you’ve been in a specialty for a long time, consider expanding your skill set by spending some time as a generalist.
 This will provide you with an opportunity to grow and become a more well-rounded marketer.